FunnelKit

 Step 3: Set up and design the WooCommerce follow-up emails

-After the delay, the automation will send its first WooCommerce abandoned cart email.
+After the delay, the automation will send its first abandoned cart email.

 FunnelKit Automations uses a merge tag to personalize the email.
 Merge tags help you add dynamic user information to the email.